 We are the eyewitnesses to Antarctic environmental change, gathering data on Antarctic penguins and other wildlife, and reporting the facts back to all who care about conserving the Antarctic for future generations.
-Our mission is to provide actionable information rooted in independent scientific data and analyses, open to the public, and engaging all members of the Antarctic community.
-Why do we do this work?
-Because there is only one Antarctica.
+Indeed, our importance to — and influence with — Antarctic Treaty countries has been recognized by the Scientific Committee on Antarctic Research (SCAR) and the UK Foreign & Commonwealth Office (FCO).

 How to describe what I’m feeling today … with more than 30 seasons in Antarctica under my belt … having actually witnessed changes firsthand like glaciers receding, ice shelves that have calved off, penguin populations significantly falling (and, in one case, rising)?
 Climate change is real and undeniable.
 It is happening now.
 We humans north […][read more]